 In April, the TPA administrator reminds each City department of Public Art eligibility for projects for which they are requesting funds.
 During this time, the TPA administrator gathers information on top priority projects from all departments.
 In August when the budget is being finalized, the TPA Administrator meets with the Contract Administrator at the Department of Public Works to review the list of projects that are funded for design and construction.

-Shortly after the budget is approved, the TPA administrator shall submit a Public Art Action Plan to the Public Art Committee.
+Shortly after the budget is approved, the TPA administrator shall submit a Public Art Action Plan to the Mayor or Administration's designee.
 This plan will be based on the status of the Public Art Fund as allocated through the capital budget.
 The Public Art Action Plan shall identify:

 - Future projects that require art selection panels during the coming year